jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw55.md

 1) you use a GenAI tool that lets you share a [:persistent chat link](#x-persistent)
 2) you submit [:links to all of your chat transcripts](#x-one-chat) along with the assignment

 If you use GenAI but don't submit [:the links](#x-submit-all), you've [:broken the rules](#x-no-submission).

-You do not need to cite your use of GenAI in assignments in addition to providing your chat links.
-The links alone are sufficient citation.
+You do not need to cite your use of GenAI in assignments in any way other than providing your chat links.

 Use or non-use of GenAI in this course [:will not affect your grade](#x-grade).